Allocation of F&A Costs

 c.
 “Clinical Trial” – a research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.

 d.
 "Project" refers to a Sponsored Research Revenue Generating Contract, as defined in University Policy P-15.01-09/14, not including collaborating entities.

 e.
-“RSP” shall mean the Office of Research and Sponsored Programs of the University of West Florida.
+“RAE” shall mean the Office of Research Administration and Engagement of the University of West Florida.